Top 8 Cvent Alternatives & Competitors

 Key Features

-Pheedloop’s registration and ticketing system is fully integrated with its badge printing and on-site tools.
-Organizers can configure unlimited ticket types, detailed registration flows, and custom event websites from the same platform.
+• Integrated Registration & Ticketing: Fully integrated with badge printing and on-site tools, supporting unlimited ticket types, detailed registration flows, and custom event websites from one platform.

-Organizers have significant control over event branding, session management, exhibitor portals, and the attendee-facing experience.
-The platform supports multi-track agendas and automatic onboarding of speakers and exhibitors.
+• Customization: Significant control over event branding, session management, exhibitor portals, multi-track agendas, and automatic onboarding of speakers and exhibitors.

-Gives attendees interactive schedules, personalized agenda building, push notifications, badge scanning, lead retrieval, gamification, and session check-in.
-A white-labeled version is available for organizers who want a custom-branded store listing.
+• Mobile Event App: Interactive schedules, personalized agenda building, push notifications, badge scanning, lead retrieval, gamification, and session check-in.
+A white-labeled app version is available, too.

 6. StovaStova logo